nausheenhusain/syracuse_data_talk/README.md

 	* South Side Weekly's [ChiVaxBot](https://southsideweekly.com/chivaxbot/) explanation; the bot is [here](https://twitter.com/ChiVaxBot)

 3. Consider the following questions as you're reading:
-	* What datasets were needed to write this piece/bulid this bot?
+	* What datasets did the journalists working on these pieces need to obtain to write this piece/build this bot?
 	* What presentation and design decisions were made for each of these projects?
 	* As a reader, what appeals to you about the way these datasets are presented?
 What do you dislike?